petebuzzell-ad/petebuzzell-ad.github.io/winzer-middleware/README.md

 ### Debugging ###

-Example payloads are stored in the `events/` folder of the Brighton.ShopifyMiddleware.AWS project.
+Example payloads are stored in the `events/` folder of the Winzer.ShopifyMiddleware.AWS project.

 #### Mock Lambda Test Tool ####